CONFESSIONS OF AN EMBALMER

 Dead bodies don’t arrive at our doorstep with erections.

-or two have arrived in this state, and only after severe abdominal
+one or two have arrived in this state, and only after severe

-bleeding has leaked blood into the penis.
-The movie Kissed
+abdominal bleeding has leaked blood into the penis.
+The movie

-has propagated a negative stereotype about the profession of embalming
+Kissed has propagated a negative stereotype about the

-profession is similar to that of restoration, where we try to
+to that of restoration, where we try to bring something back

 A &